Impeachment Hearings Suffer From Low Ratings, And Democrats Are Worried About It

 Similarly, Business Insider noted that testimony from former FBI Director James Comey in June 2017 received 19.6 million live TV viewers, and Michael Cohen, Trump’s former attorney and fixer, managed to earn around 16 million viewers when he testified this past February.

 It also earned much less than the Nixon impeachment hearings, which were watched by an estimated 80 percent of Americans.
 However, analysts have pointed out that the Nixon hearings were aired during primetime television, instead of in the morning like the recent testimony.
-In addition, like with the Kavanaugh and Ford hearings, the Nielsen ratings do not take into account streams from other sources, so the number watching could be higher than previously estimated.
+In addition, like with the Kavanaugh and Ford hearings, the Nielsen ratings do not take into account streams from other sources, so the number of people watching could be higher than previously estimated.

 The impeachment hearings did manage to tie another event: the Mueller Report findings.
-However, Democrats were by and large disappointed by the impact the report had on the public, and are hoping that the impeachment inquiry will have a much larger effect on President Trump’s popularity — especially with the 2020 Presidential Election looming.
+However, Democrats were, by and large, disappointed by the impact the report had on the public, and they are hoping that the impeachment inquiry will have a much larger effect on President Trump’s popularity — especially with the 2020 Presidential Election looming.

 Delivered To Your INBOX